ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ20: If used, specify the format and default values of the entries of the CBOR map to include in the 'group_policies' parameter: see {{ssec-join-resp}}.

 * REQ21: Specify the approaches used to compute and verify the PoP evidence to include in the 'kdc_cred_verify' parameter and which of those approaches is used in which case.
-If external signature verifiers are supported, specify how those provide a nonce to the KDC to be used for computing the PoP evidence: see {{ssec-join-resp}}, {{ssec-join-resp-processing}} and {{sec-gm-pub-key}}.
+If external signature verifiers are supported, specify how those provide a nonce to the KDC to be used for computing the PoP evidence: see {{ssec-join-resp}}, {{ssec-join-resp-processing}} and {{sec-gm-pub-key-signature-verifier}}.

 * REQ22: Specify the communication protocol that members of the group use to communicate with each other (e.g., CoAP for group communication): CoAP {{RFC7252}}, also for group communication {{I-D.ietf-core-groupcomm-bis}}.